HumanWorks/repo-tracker/README.md

-# Git Repos Collection
+# Claude Code - Git Repo Tracker

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## About This Project

-This is an intelligent repository tracking system that helps you monitor and organize any Git repositories you find interesting.
+This is an intelligent code repository tracking system that helps you monitor and organize any Git repositories you find interesting with the help of Claude Code.

 ### What it does